astro313/RXJ1131/WRITEUP/response.md

 the lens model points in Fig.9 (left)?

 # RESPONSE:
-Indeed, the plot on the left is to demonstrate that despite the observed 1st moment map is distorted due to a combination of differential lensing (in which the red velocity are more heavily weighed) and beam smearing effect, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane kinematic components, as shown atop of the observed map.
-The reconstructed information displays a clear velocity gradient.
-Taken together with previous results from literature and the intrinsically symmetric line profile, we proceed the next section with dynamical modeling.
+Indeed, the plot on the left is to demonstrate that while the observed 1st moment map is distorted due to a combination of differential lensing and beam smearing effect, our dynamical lens modeling approach, which finds the best-fit models by taking into account the beam convolution indirectly, has enabled us to reconstruct the source-plane kinematic components.
+Therefore, we show the source-plane positions atop of the observed 1st moment map.
+To address the referee's concern, we have added some additional description in the caption to clarify what is being shown in the left panel.

-To address the referee's concern, we have added in a few lines in the caption to clarify what is being shown in the left panel.
+The reconstructed source-plane positions display a clear velocity gradient.
+Taken together with previous results from literature (C06) and the intrinsically symmetric line profile (Fig. 5), we carried out dynamical modeling in Sec 4.3 assuming RXJ1131 is a disk galaxy.

 PV:
-As discussed in Sec 4.1.1, we have detailed the evidence and reasons for which we interpret RXJ1131 as a disk galaxy.
+We have detailed the reasons for why we interpret RXJ1131 as a disk galaxy in Sec 4.1.1.
 Under this assumption, the markers on the right plot are based on extracting along a fitted major axis of a disk (see first paragraph of Sec 4.3).

-To address the referee's concern and to improve clarify, we have re-iterate in the beginning of the first paragraph of Sec 4.3 that we interpret RXJ1131 as disk galaxy.
+To address the referee's concern and to improve the clarity of this section, we have re-iterate in the beginning of Sec 4.3 that we assume RXJ1131 to be a disk galaxy for dynamical modeling.

 Size:
 As explained in para.
-3 of sec 4.3, we use the maximum observed velocity (i.e.  corresponding to the redmost channel along the disk major axis) at 6+/-3kpc as a proxy to the rotation velocity.
-Thus the quoted CO disk radius corresponds to the extent of this velocity component, as measured from the line center.
+3 of Sec 4.3, we use the maximum observed velocity (i.e.  corresponding to the redmost channel along the disk major axis) at 6+/-3kpc as a proxy for the rotation velocity.
+Thus the quoted CO disk radius corresponds to the extent of this velocity component, as measured from the centroid position at zero velocity.

 Clumps:
-With the evidence and reasons listed in the beginning of Sec 4.3, the reconstructed source-plane distribution is unlikely to be just two kinematically-ordered clumps rather than a single rotating disk.
+Given that RXJ1131 shows a symmetric double-horned line profile (Fig. 5) and a disk-like morphology with a Sersic index of n=1 in the source-plane of optical-NIR emission (C06), the source-plane velocity gradient found by lens modeling the CO emission (i.e., based on the source-plane positions of different velocity components as shown in the left panel of Fig 9) suggest that RXJ1131 is more likely to be a single rotating disk rather than two kinematically-ordered clumps.